 Field Description PDBASE The name of the selected PDBASE object (Display only).
 Object Prefix Normally, this field should be left blank.
 An object- naming prefix is required when you are loading a database into Roundtable that has files of the same name as those in a database previously loaded.
 The prefix allows Roundtable to create object names unique to the new database.
 Update Level Do you want revised schema objects to be checked out with Version, Revision, or Patch?

-Field Description Pmodule Normally, this should not be changed.
-If you select a specific product module, then new schema objects are created in that product module.
-Modified schema objects that already exist in the product module that you specified are checked out normally.
-Modified schema objects that already exist, but in a different product module than the one you specified, are replaced by an object variant with the product module that you specified.
-See the "Object Variants" section in Chapter 4 for a complete description of object variants.
+Pmodule Normally, this should not be changed.
+If you select a specific Product Module, then new schema objects are created in that Product Module.
+Modified schema objects that already exist in the Product Module that you specified are checked out normally.
+Modified schema objects that already exist, but in a different Product Module than the one you specified, are replaced by an object variant with the product module that you specified.
+See Section 4.6, "Object Variants" [4-20] for a complete description of object variants.
 Status Area for display of status information during the Load Schema process.

-7.8.2 How to Run the Load Schema Function
+7.8.2.
+How to Run the Load Schema Function